The Unknown (1927) Lon Chaney- “Men! The beasts! God would show wisdom if he took the hands from all of them!”

 color Joan older

 And I adore Joan Crawford as well.
-She was unbelievably beautiful when she first started out in motion pictures, before her signature crazed galvanized eyebrows took over her face and that shoulder pads her wardrobe.
+She was unbelievably beautiful when she first started out in motion pictures, before her signature crazed galvanized eyebrows took over her face and those shoulder pads in her wardrobe.
 It makes me sad to think that these women might have truly despised each other.
-It's truly a shame.
+It’s truly a shame.

-Aldrich directed this film with crude veracity leaving us to dwell on some feelings of ambivalence toward these particular characters.
-I was with Jane even at her cruelest, although I pretend that the bird died of natural causes and the rat was found that way"¦ I never warmed up to Blanche even though she was an invalid, I got the sense from her that she was not what she appears to be.
+Aldrich directed this film with crude veracity, leaving us to dwell on some feelings of ambivalence toward these particular characters.
+I was with Jane even at her cruelest, although I pretend that the bird died of natural causes and the rat was found that way.
+I never warmed up to Blanche, even though she was an invalid; I got the sense from her that she was not what she appeared to be.

 cm-capture-413